 Her bonds were still accruing interest, those Series EE bonds earn interest for 30 years, and finding them was a simple matter.
 Unclaimed savings bonds are one of the most common types of missing money.
 (Finding your bonds is easy too, just go to Treasury Hunt)

-The gifting of US Treasury Savings Bonds have fallen a little bit out of favor in recent years but it’s still a great way to teach saving.
-While there’s something symbolic about holding the paper certificate (paper certificates were phased out in 2012), the important message is that of saving.
+Gifting US Treasury Savings Bonds has fallen a little bit out of favor in recent years but it’s still a decent way to teach saving.
+While there’s something symbolic about holding the paper certificate (paper certificates were phased out in 2012), the important message is that saving is important… and Treasury Bonds can help teach that lesson.

 How to buy savings bond gifts